If Your Small Business Has Experienced Failure, You're in (Very) Good CompanyAuthored by: Jim Stewart, Founder DocuSend

 - October 2014: 11-year statement processing contract with a utility company representing 9% of MTI’s volume lost due to an acquisition/merger with an American and Canadian firm.

 Those failures directly resulted in the birth of DocuSend!
 All our clients were large enough to avoid the transactional costs associated with low-volume and high-frequency document distribution, but SMBs were underserved in the print-to-mail arena.
 It took three years to develop, but DocuSend eliminates the exchange of data in multiple formats by replacing it with standard PDF images.
-So, we can provide print-to-mail services to the millions of small businesses across the US, Canada and the entire world.
+That means we can provide print-to-mail services to the millions of small businesses across the US, Canada and the entire world without requiring their sensitive data.
 It’s the same concept as payroll service providers, except it addresses accounts receivable.
 We were working on developing DocuSend before we lost all those contracts, although it was still in the conceptual stages.
 You see, those failures had taught us that even if you’re on the right track, you’ll still get hit by a train if you don’t move.

 I’d like to close by saying that highly successful entrepreneurs, including many SMB owners and operators, are often wise as well as tenacious.
 And lucky for us, many of them share that wisdom.
 Here are a few of my favorite quotes, not all of them from business people, but all from people who have learned from failure: